The Museum employs around 1,400 people in a variety of roles, including 300 scientists and more than 500 volunteers.

 - you will need to register with the Museum to apply for a role

-- once registered, you can log in and will be guided through your application step by step
+- once registered, you can log in and will be guided through your application

-- make a note of your login in details as you will need these to follow up your application(s) or update your contact details
+- make a note of your login details as you will need these to follow up your application(s) or update your contact details

 - once you submit a complete application we will send you an acknowledgement email